mardiros/plaster-yaml/README.md

 (correctly) packaging your project.
 The `plaster-yaml` plugin is registered when your project's package is installed.

+NOTE:\
+All of the examples given below show not only how the one entry point required to use `plaster-yaml` is configured, but also show how to configure the entry point that makes your application into a WSGI, web-based, application.
+The WSGI entry point is always required for Pyramid web applications.

 ## With poetry

 Plugin registration is configured in your `pyproject.toml`, as